microsoft/vscode-arduino/BRANCHNOTES.md

   * Load package.json and use values from therein instead of hard coding redundant values like shortcuts (like I did for the IntelliSense message in `arduino.ts`)
   * Line splitting and other regexes
   * Scan code for other hard coded stuff and take appropriate countermeasures
+* Write good documentation/manual
+  * Integration of Arduino
+  * Project structure
+  * How does the compiling work
+  * Build/Arduino Backend
+  * Include paths
+  * Relation of IntelliSense and build
 ## Non-categorized Notes
 ### Integrate upstream changes into fork
 ```bash